Blakthorne/thedailytolkien/.github/instructions/general.instructions.md

 ## Thought Processes

-It will be useful for you, when thinking about a task, to make a todo list of items that you'll need to perform in the after thinking about it thoroughly.
+When thinking about a task, make a todo list of items that you'll need to perform in the after thinking about it thoroughly.
 Make sure that you're moving along in the last as you check items off.
+Do this no matter how the task may seem, even if making a todo list doesn't seem like a good idea.

 ## Scan for common Rails security vulnerabilities using static analysis